 The reserve collection consists of material selected by faculty and other instructional staff for the use of students enrolled in their classes.
 It includes books and journal articles, as well as lecture notes, problem sets, sample exams, and other course handouts.

-Reserve items are shelved behind the circulation desk and circulate for loan periods of two hours in the library, twenty four hours, or three days.
-Two-hour reserve items owned by the library are also available for overnight checkout within two hours of closing.
-Because of heavy demand for this material, reserve loans cannot be renewed and the charges for their late return or replacement accrue at a higher rate than other types of loans.
+Print reserve items are shelved behind the circulation desk and circulate for loan periods of two hours in the library, one day, or three days.
+Ask library staff for more information on borrowing.
+Due to heavy demand for these items, reserve loans cannot be renewed and the charges for their late return or replacement accrue at a higher rate than other types of loans.

 Find Course Reserve Items